napari/napari/README.md

 ---

-Napari GUI is a high-performance, multi-dimensional image viewing tool and the official front-end of the [Napari](https://github.com/Napari) ecosytem.
+napari is a fast multi-dimensional image viewer for Python.

 It is designed to integrate with other [Napari plugins](https://github.com/topics/napari-plugin) while also serving as a stand-alone package.

 This project is in the **pre-alpha** stage; **expect breaking changes** to be made from patch to patch.

 ## Installation

-Napari GUI can be installed on most operating systems with `pip install napari-gui`.
+napari can be installed on most operating systems with `pip install napari`.
-It will fall under the `napari_gui` namespace.

 ### Downloading OpenGL